 CCRI files amicus briefs in support of state laws protecting online privacy and on other matters related to technology-facilitated harms.
 Our briefs, along with the scholarship of CCRI leadership, are frequently cited by courts.

-Dr. Franks has since advised lawmakers on legislation related to (NCP) and sextortion in over 30 states and Washington, D.C.
+Dr. Franks has since advised lawmakers on legislation related to (NDII) and sextortion in over 30 states and Washington, D.C.
 CCRI’s efforts have helped bring the number of U.S. jurisdictions prohibiting this abuse from three states to 48 states, Washington, D.C, Guam, and Puerto Rico.

-Dr. Franks also served as the Reporter for the Uniform Law Commission’s Civil Remedies for the Unauthorized Disclosure of Intimate Imagery Act of 2018, a version of which was included in the Violence Against Women Reauthorization Act of 2022 as the first federal law to provide a civil remedy for NCP dissemination.
+Dr. Franks also served as the Reporter for the Uniform Law Commission’s Civil Remedies for the Unauthorized Disclosure of Intimate Imagery Act of 2018, a version of which was included in the Violence Against Women Reauthorization Act of 2022 as the first federal law to provide a civil remedy for NDII dissemination.

 Other Technical Assistance